bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 ### Entity Component System

-Unity is working towards a new performant data driven way of working on applications.
+Unity is working towards a new, performant, data driven way of working on games.
 For short this is called ECS.
-The system classes are what the user could use to implement things like movement based on the data we provide from the package very easily.
+The system classes are what the user could use to implement things like movement based on the data we provide from the package.
 The issue is that this system is still in preview and it shows.
 Documentation is rather limited and so is the knowledge base.